Instantutor/Instantutor/Lifecycle.md

     reqRatedTutor --> reqRatedBoth: Student rates request.
     reqRatedBoth --> reqClosed: Request is finished and closed once both ratings are in.

+    newReq --> newReqCancelled: Student cancels request.
+    pingedReq --> pingedReqCancelled: Student cancels request.

+    tutorAAccept --> tutorAAcceptStuCancelled: Student cancels request.
+    tutorAAccept --> tutorAAcceptTutACancelled: Tutor 'A' cancels acceptance.

+    tutorASelected --> tutorASelectedStuCancelled: Student cancels request.
+    tutorASelected --> tutorASelectedTutACancelled: Tutor 'A' cancels acceptance.

 ```

+## Cancellation Cases
+ * If tutor is not in accepted list and is in cancelled list, they cancelled before being selected by the student.
+ * If tutor is in accepted list AND in cancelled list, tutor cancelled after student selected them to be tutored by.
+ * If `state` begins with `CANCELLED`, the request was cancelled by the student at whatever stage is the word following `CANCELLED`.